Xavier in Peru

 Dernière mise à jour :

-After a few months Xavier is totally integrated in both the school and the city.
-When he arrived, he didn't find it difficult to find a place, and meet new people: in fact, in his opinion there are some cultural differences, but as Lima is a big city, the way of life really looks similar to the French one.
-You can barely feel a little bit of a difference by talking with local people and understanding their traditions and customs.
+After a few months Xavier wa totally integrated in both the school and the city.
+When he arrived, he didn't find it difficult to find a place to live or meet new people.
+In fact, in his opinion although there are some cultural differences, but as Lima is a big city, the way of life really looks similar to the French one.
+You can barely feel the difference by talking with local people and understanding their traditions and customs.

 "I really enjoyed both the University and the city of Lima."